princeNoctis/MajorProject/Prposal.md

  - Screen Bounderies
  - Player movement
  - Mapping the collisions on player
- - Player lose speed on collsion with item
+ - Player lose speed on collsion and collide with enemies
  - energy collection by player
  - make the finixh line which is his cave
  - Last but not least make the code look clean and organized
 ### Nice to Have ###
- - Some classic arcade music
+ - Some adventurious music
  - Sound on collsion
  - Colorful Menu's and settings
  - Creative designs for characters